A Small Family Breeder Working at Breeding Goldendoodles From Our Family to Yours.

 These signs indicate significant hip joint issues.
 If you notice any of these symptoms in your dog, it's important to consult with a veterinarian for a proper diagnosis and treatment plan.

+The primary cause of hip dysplasia in dogs is believed to be genetic, but there has been no direct link found.
+With certain large and giant breeds being more susceptible.
+Studies have shown that multiple chromosomal locations may be involved in this genetic predisposition, particularly in breeds like German Shepherds.
+However, genetics alone do not determine the severity of the condition.
 Environmental factors play a significant role in the development and progression of hip dysplasia.
 Diet, exercise, and growth rate are critical influences.
 Excessive caloric intake and rapid growth during puppyhood can outpace the development of the soft tissue structures that stabilize the joints, leading to hip joint laxity.
 Proper nutrition and controlled exercise are essential in preventing the exacerbation of this condition.

 To treat hip or joint issues, a combination of medical management, surgical procedures, and complementary therapies is employed.
 The choice of treatment depends on various factors, including the severity of the condition and the dog's overall health.
 Maintaining an optimal weight is vital to avoid joint pain and excessive inflammation.

 For younger dogs, specifically those under 10 months, a surgical option called triple pelvic osteotomy can be considered.
 This procedure realigns the hip joint to improve overall mobility and comfort as the dog grows.
+A veterinarian will conduct a complete orthopedic evaluation before recommending the best treatment approach.
+Understanding the available methods can help pet owners make informed decisions about their dog's care.

 Non-surgical treatment options for hip dysplasia depend on the severity of the condition and whether the dog is a candidate for surgery.
 Medical management typically involves a multimodal approach, including prescription pain medications like nonsteroidal anti-inflammatory drugs (NSAIDs) such as Galliprant® and Rimadyl®.
 Adequate pain relief is essential in enabling dogs with hip dysplasia to stay active and thwart additional complications.
+In addition to NSAIDs, other medications like corticosteroids may be prescribed in certain cases to reduce inflammation and improve joint function.
+Joint supplements, including glucosamine and chondroitin, are often recommended to support cartilage health and slow the progression of degenerative joint disease.
+Omega-3 fatty acids, found in fish oil, can also be beneficial due to their anti-inflammatory properties.

 Can help reduce the risk and severity of hip dysplasia.
 Effective weight control and consistent, moderate exercise are also key elements of non-surgical management.